minty99/english-copilot/README.md

 - Initial release of English Copilot
 - Basic comment translation and grammatical error correction functionality

+## License

+This extension is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for more information.

 **Enjoy using English Copilot to enhance your code comments!**